Vegan Chocolate Chip Zucchini Oatmeal Cookies

 - Preheat the oven to 350 F (170 C) and line a large baking tray with parchment paper.

-- In a large bowl, stir together the oat flour, rolled oats, baking soda, cinnamon and brown sugar (if using maple syrup add it in step 3).
+- In a large bowl, stir together the oat flour, rolled oats, baking soda, cinnamon and brown sugar.

-- Add the shredded zucchini, peanut butter, milk, vanilla and chocolate chips.
+- Finely grate zucchini with a box grater then add the shredded zucchini, peanut butter, milk, vanilla and chocolate chips.
 Fold together until a dough forms.
-It might appear dry at first but keep stirring until it’s all the dry ingredients are wetted.
+It might appear dry at first but keep stirring until all the dry ingredients are wetted.

 - Place the dough in the refrigerator for 10-15 minutes.
 This will make it easier to form the cookies.